 This recipe is not difficult, but it does have a few steps so I’ll walk you through them here.

 1. Scoop out the squash

 If you are using a (standard) oblong zucchini, cut it in half down the middle to make two boats.
-If you are using a globe zucchini, cut off a ‘hat’ and make sure it’s large enough for you to get in there and scoop.
+If you are using a globe variety, cut off a ‘hat’ and make sure it’s large enough for you to get in there and scoop.

 Then scoop it out, with a spoon, melon baller, or cookie scoop (I LOVE my #40 Cookie Scoop – it makes the process so easy!), leaving about 1/4 inch on the walls.
-Put all the scooped out zucchini in a bowl since you will using that as part of the filling!
+Put all the scooped out flesh in a bowl since you will using that as part of the filling!

 Tip: Use your fingers to estimate how thick the walls are by holding the zucchini wall between them.
 I find it helps me find any thick spots.